Glazkov culture: Culture

 The elements of Glazkov material culture are stitched birch bark boat, dishes of birch bark and wood, portable cradles, a sawhorse-like contraption for carrying load on the back, composite bow, short strong spear with a massive long tip, three-component divaricating dress that allows to dry by the fire without having to completely undress.
-Glazkov Tunguses had copper knives, bronze fishing hooks, and ceramics.
+Glazkov material remains included copper knives, bronze fishing hooks, and ceramics.

 Burials

-Glazkov burials brought new funeral traditions, the deceased are oriented down river, instead of geographical direction, crouched position, and intentionally broken artifacts, likely to protect the living from the danger presented by a deceased.
+Glazkov burials brought new funeral traditions into the region: the deceased were oriented down the river, instead of previously common geographical direction orientations.
+The remains were placed in a crouched position, with intentionally broken artifacts, likely to protect the living from the danger presented by a deceased.